PinguwuNoot/personal-library/README.md

 ## User Stories

+* As a user, I want to be able to view my library where each book displays a title and an author
 * As a user, I want to be able to add and remove books from my library
+* As a user, I want to be able to view the information about a book
 * As a user, I want to be able to edit the information about a book

-* As a user, I want to be able to view my library where each book displays a title and an author
+* As a user, I want to be able to save my library to a file
-* As a user, I want to be able to view the information about a book
+* As a user, I want to be able to load my library from a file